Interventional radiology: Vascular disease

-Vascular and interventional radiologists are at the forefront of treating a wide variety of vascular diseases.
+Interventional radiology plays a critical role in the management of vascular malformations and vascular interventional radiology is designated as a subspecialty of interventional radiology in some countries.

 Basics of vascular intervention

 Since its development by Charles Dotter when he did a percutaneous peripheral vascular revascularization procedure for the first time on January 16, 1964, on Laura Shaw, vascular and interventional radiology (commonly interventional radiology or IR) distinguished itself from earlier approaches to vascular disease by the use of medical imaging to guide endovascular therapies (fixing this from inside the vessel).
 The Seldinger technique is the basic principle that underlies endovascular procedures.
 Briefly, this involves using a needle to puncture a target vessel, then using a series of small medical guidewires and catheters to pass various tools inside for treatment.
 When these minimally-invasive techniques can be used, patients avoid the need for larger surgical exposure to treat diseased vessels.
-Though numerous factors can affect patient's post-operative course, in general an endovascular approach is associated with a more rapid recovery time compared to a traditional open vascular surgery.
+Though numerous factors can affect patient's post-operative course, in general an endovascular approach is associated with a more positive outcome although slightly increasing the need for further interventions compared to a traditional open vascular surgery.

 Many endovascular procedures have since been developed and refined.
-Numerous tools are at the disposal of modern vascular and interventional radiologists to perform these procedures, and developing new tools is a burgeoning focus of international research.
+Numerous tools are at the disposal of modern vascular and interventional radiologists to perform these procedures, and developing new tools is a focus of international research.

 While some interventional radiology endovascular procedures are highly specialized, a few standard techniques apply to most: